-Legal & General operates a global reinsurance hub in Bermuda, which was established in 2015 to act as the reinsurance hub for the group and to support the growth of our international Pension Risk Transfer businesses.
+Legal & General operate a global reinsurance hub in Bermuda to act as the reinsurance hub for the group and to support the growth of our international pension risk transfer business.

 Our Bermudan operations are staffed by our dedicated team of insurance and finance professionals.
 As there are no profit taxes in Bermuda, the taxes we pay in Bermuda are on our people and property.